Fundamentally based indexes: Empirical evidence

 If we assume that the capitalization-weighted market portfolio is not efficient, assuming a pricing inefficiency, capitalization-weighting might be sub-optimal and the degree of sub-performance might be proportional to the degree of random noise.

 Forty years of back-tested Indices weighted by any of several fundamental factors including sales, EBIT, earnings, cash flow, book value, or dividends in U.S. markets outperformed the S&P 500 by approximately 2% per annum with volatility similar to the S&P 500.
 Thus, fundamentally based indices also had a higher Sharpe ratio than capitalization-weighted indices.
 In non-U.S. markets, fundamentally based indices outperformed capitalization weighted indices by approximately 2.5% with slightly less volatility and outperformed in all 23 MSCI EAFE countries.

 Financial economists — Walkshäusl and Lobe — investigate the performance of global and 50 country-specific (28 developed and 22 emerging) fundamentally weighted indices compared to capitalization-weighted indices between 1982 and 2008.
 First, they establish that superior performance of domestic indices diminishes considerably when applying a bootstrap procedure for robust performance testing.
 Second, even after controlling for data snooping biases and the value premium, they find evidence that fundamental indexing produces economically and statistically significant positive alphas.
 This holds for global and country-specific versions which are heavily weighted in the world portfolio.

+In a 2023 empirical update, Research Affiliates confirmed the original 2004 research with a finding that fundamental indexation outperformed the Russell 1000 Index by 1.5% with equal volatility from 1988–2022.
+The paper found a smaller outperformance of 0.6% from 2005–2022, which the authors attributed to the extraordinary outperformance of growth stocks compared to value stocks in the post-GFC period.